MarcWeber/vim-addon-manager/README.md

 ## easy setup windows users:
 Give the [downloader](http://vam.mawercer.de/) a try if you're too lazy to install supporting tools.
 In the doc/ directory you'll find additional information. https (self signed certificate) can be used, too.

+## all important commands in a flash

+Note: All commands support completion (<c-d> or <tab>)

+    " install [UE] without activating for reviewing VAMInstall P1 P2 github:user/repo git://path...

+    " install [UE], then activate
+    VAMActivate P1 P2 ...
+    VAMActivateInstalled (same, but completion is limited to installed plugins)

+    " find plugins by name github url or script id and display all information VAMPluginInfo script_id or characters to match any description against

+    " update plugins (by name or all you're using right now) - you should restart Vim afterwards:
+    VAMUpdate vim-pi P1 P2
+    VAMUpdateActivated

+    VAMListActivated
+    VAMUninstallNotLoadedPlugins P1 P2

+    " [UE]: unless the directory exists
+    " Of course all commands provide plugin name completion " P1 P2 represents arbitrary plugin names

+    " If you need a plugin to be activated immediately.
+Example: You require a command in your .vimrc: call vam#ActivateAddons(['P1', P2'], {'force_loading_plugins_now': 1})
+    " (should we create a special command for this?)

+Also: Of course VAM allows using subdirectories as rtp and the like.
+Just add 'runtimepath' to the repository dictionary.
+(Lookup vim-pi-patching in docs)

 ## learn more
 - by skimming this README.md file